natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tornado%20IDS%20ASSTA1%20(Germany).md

 == Description ==
 <!-- ''In the description, the first part should be about the history of and the creation and combat usage of the aircraft, as well as its key features.
 In the second part, tell the reader about the aircraft in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} German strike aircraft {{Battle-rating}}.
 It was introduced in [[Update "Apex Predators"]].
-The Panavia 200 (PA-200) Tornado is a two-seat, twin-engine, swing-wing, multi-role combat aircraft built jointly by Germany, the United Kingdom and Italy.
-The version in game is the Tornado Interdiction/Strike or IDS and is intended as a low-flying fighter bomber armed with precision weapons.
+The Panavia 200 (PA-200) Tornado is a two-seat, twin-engine, swing-wing, multi-role combat aircraft built jointly by Germany, the United Kingdom, and Italy.
+This version is the Tornado Interdiction/Strike or IDS, and was intended as a low-flying fighter bomber armed with precision weapons.

 Its first combat missions were in the second Gulf War by the British, Italian and Saudi Arabian air forces.
 This was later followed by missions in the Yugoslavian and Kosovo wars, in which the Bundeswehr also participated for the first time.
 German Tornados also flew reconnaissance missions as part of the ISAF mission and in northern Iraq.